Ntalcme/nt_library/README.md

         - `nt_char_buffer_init` - Init a *nt_char_buffer* (can init a custom start capacity).
     - `nt_strdup` - Duplicates a string.
     - `nt_strlen` - Returns the length of a string.

+## Compatibility

+This project uses POSIX system calls (such as read), making it compatible with Unix-like operating systems including:

+- Linux
+- macOS
+- BSD variants (FreeBSD, OpenBSD, NetBSD)
+- Other POSIX-compliant systems

+*Note: This project is not natively compatible with Windows.*

 ## Local Compilation & Linking